hieuvp/learning-python/learn-the-basics/lists/README.md

 print(my_list[1])
 print(my_list[2])

-# Lists can also be iterated over in a very simple manner
+# This list can be iterated over in a simple manner
 for x in my_list:
     print(x)
 ```